radhika2026/joint-optimal-implementation/README.md

 This approach balances the trade-off between accuracy and computational efficiency, making it a viable option for large urban transportation networks.

 ---

-## 8. Conclusion

-The routing optimization model, enhanced with column generation, efficiently handles the scheduling of a mixed fleet of buses while minimizing operational costs.
-This iterative approach allows for scalability, enabling real-world application in large-scale transit systems.